-Professor, Architecture, Interior Architecture, Designed Objects (1985).
-BSED/BARCH BSU/CAP, 1978 and MARCH, 1984, University of Ilinois at Chicago.
-Exhibitions: Art Institute of Chicago; Chicago Architectural Club.
-Screenings: PBS Retrospective; National Building Museum; International Animation Festivals.
-Publications: Aesthetics of Sustainability; Culture of Design Education; Greening Imagination: Eco Web Teaching; International Design Principles+Practices Journal; NEXT.cc What Design Is; Architecture: An Interactive Introduction; Architecturanimacion; Paris: Design Education.
-Collections: Getty/Metropolitan Museum; PBS Image Union.
-Awards: Union of International Architects; National Endowment for the Arts; National Environmental Education Foundation; United States Green Building Council; American Institute of Architects; American Architectural Foundation; American Planning Association; Wisconsin Arts Board: Graham Foundation; Fulbright; PBS.
+BSED/BArch BSU/CAP, 1978 and MArch, 1984, University of Illinois at Chicago.
+Exhibitions: Art Institute of Chicago and Chicago Architectural Club.
+Screenings: PBS Retrospective, National Building Museum, and International Animation Festivals.
+Publications: Aesthetics of Sustainability, Culture of Design Education, Greening Imagination: Eco Web Teaching, International Design Principles+Practices Journal, NEXT.cc What Design Is, Architecture: An Interactive Introduction, Architecturanimacion, and Paris: Design Education.
+Collections: Getty/Metropolitan Museum, PBS Image Union.
+Awards: Union of International Architects, National Endowment for the Arts, National Environmental Education Foundation, United States Green Building Council, American Institute of Architects, American Architectural Foundation, American Planning Association, Wisconsin Arts Board: Graham Foundation, Fulbright, PBS.

 Experience at SAIC

 The SAIC community is a creative commons with extreme divergence yet incredibly focused convergence of energy, ambition and intention.
 There is no better place to challenge, critique, communicate, create and collaborate than SAIC.
-Living and learning in a city like Chicago offers a dynamic and ever changing laboratory for exploration and experimentation.
+Living and learning in a city like Chicago offers a dynamic and ever changing urbanism for exploration, experimentation and entrepreneurialism.

 The Art Institute and School nurture and critically challenge design advocacy work.
-I arrived in 1985 upon invitation of John Kurtich and had immediate connection to experience with the environment through use of everyday technology for participatory public understanding.
+I arrived in 1985 upon invitation of John Kurtich and had immediate immersion to experiential environments with use of everyday technology for participatory public understanding.
 SAIC's department of interior architecture was small at that time (2 FT and 5 PT) but with a history of integration with the school through environmental design and "design from inside out" from its original teacher, Polish architect, Marya Lilien, first female apprentice to Frank Lloyd Wright.
-Chairing the department, I expanded the Interior Architecture BFA to a professional degree under the critical eye of a newly formed Design Advisory Council initiating Midday Musings with local art and design professionals, a monthly exhibition schedule, and Art and Design NEXUS courses: Fashion and Architecture (Fashion); Interactive Space (Performance); Digital Portfolio (Graphic Design); Immersive Space (Art & Technology); Architecture & Film (Film & New Media), Green Materials (Fiber & Material Studies); Architecture and Design Theory (Liberal Arts), Interiority (Art History) and Ethical Imagination (now Eco Design).
+Chairing the department, I expanded the Interior Architecture BFA to a professional degree under the critical eye of newly formed Design Advisory Council.
+In addition I initiated Midday Musings with local art and design professionals, curated a monthly exhibition schedule, and initiated Art and Design NEXUS courses: Fashion and Architecture (Fashion); Interactive Space (Performance); Digital Portfolio (Visual Communication); Immersive Space (Art and Technology); Architecture & Film (Film and New Media), Green Materials (Fiber and Material Studies); Architecture and Design Theory (Liberal Arts), Interiority (Art History) and Ethical Imagination (now Eco Design).
 Through four presidents and three deans, I contributed to the Design Initiative discussions (with Anne Tyler, Visual Communication, and Clive Dilnot, Design Theorist) expanding faculty and design degree options and establishing the Department of Architecture, Interior Architecture and Designed Objects with new graduate degree programs in architecture.

-I continue to teach both graduate and undergraduate seminars and studios introducing design through contemporary environmental theory working to remediate post industrialized brownfields and revitalize communities through alternative learning experiences.
+Teaching both graduate and undergraduate seminars and studios introduces design through contemporary environmental theory working to remediate post-industrialized brownfields and revitalize communities through alternative learning experiences.

 Design advocacy and art are socially engaged practices that analyze and activate the world.
-Architecture integrates art and science in design practices at specific sites that respond and grounds complex systems of information in new ecologies of place.
-Working in academia tests and challenges ideas informing design my practice that works to elevate value in new relationships between the built and natural environments across broad bands of culture.
+Architecture integrates art and science in design practices at specific sites that respond and ground complex systems of information in new ecologies of place.
+Working in academia tests and challenges ideas informing design practice and elevating value in relationships between the built and natural environments across broad bands of culture.

-Participatory design methods encourage reading and learning with access to and use of broad bands of media- creating, communicating and collaborating ideas.
-From studying and creating animated films, creating the first CD on Architecture by an architect and connecting a network of learners through eLearning opportunities, I am a leader in integrating everyday technology in design education.
+Participatory design methods encourage reading and learning with access to and use of broad bands of media—creating, communicating and collaborating ideas.
+From studying and creating animated films, creating the first CD on Architecture by an architect and connecting a network of learners through eLearning opportunities, I am a leader in integrating everyday technology in design and dissemination of design education.

 Ecological Urbanism and Environmental Design Education

-Design education to design denied teachers, students and school communities is shared with co-creation of NEXT.cc, a free eLearning resource that nurtures creativity and ethical imagination.
-An educational non profit, NEXT.cc, introduces what design is, what it does and why it is important to K12 educators students and families.
-Through NEXT.cc, a collaboration of college students from SAIC, Harvard, MIT, CCA, and UWM with K12 teachers, administrators and architects) I deliver Design as Nature Professional Development Workshops, keynote speeches and consult on integrative place based project curricula for schools in the United States and internationally.
+NEXT.cc, a free eLearning resource, nurtures creativity and ethical imagination.
+An educational non-profit, NEXT.cc, introduces what design is, what it does and why it is important to K12 educators students and families.
+A collaborative effort of K12 administrators, teachers and college students from SAIC, Harvard, MIT, CCA, and UWM with K12 teachers, administrators and architects, NEXT.cc delivers Design as Nature Professional Development Workshops, keynote speeches and consultation on integrative place based design science curricula for schools in the United States and internationally.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.